 All student media is open to candidates to advertise in and spread their campaign message.
 This will inevitably require you to spend some of your campaign budget to use them (see next section).
-You could have a section of a page in Felix, an advert on IC Radio or your face all over the televisions in the Junior Common Room courtesy of ICTV.

 If you wish to advertise in any of the different student media, then you should contact them directly at one of the following addresses: